gaepdit/iaip/README.md

 ## Development Setup

 The IAIP is a VB.NET Winforms Application targeting .NET Framework version 4.8.

-After cloning the repository, copy any required config files from the "app-config" repo into the root of the "IAIP" project.
-At minimum, copy the "app.Debug.config" file to connect to the DEV environment.

 Open the solution in Visual Studio, restore Nuget packages, and build.